ChrisCavs/cDOM/README.md

 #### `remove( selector )`

-Removes `HTMLElements` that are decendents of wrapped elements, filtered by selector.
+Removes `HTMLElements` that are descendants of wrapped elements, filtered by selector.

 #### `attr( attribute )`